None of these thoughts are original.

 So, there’s a difference for us- but it’s not everything.

-Not mostly organizing around gender-violence within movements-around [wages/ environmental preservation/ racial equality/ housing rights] BUT centering the autonomous organization of women’s liberation for its own sake.
+Not mostly organizing around gender-violence within movements-around [wages/ housing rights/ other issues,] but centering the autonomous organization of women’s liberation for its own sake.

-Many mainstream feminist organizations offer me nothing for my own liberation.
-Class struggle divorced from gender liberation is endlessly wrong-headed, but feminism divorced from class war is equally so.
-I can’t just go out, find feminists, and say, “me and other commies should build more solidarity w/ you” if their goals are still status-quo in lots of other ways.
+I have this idea: staying grounded in mass-based feminist organizing so that my work against gender violence isn’t JUST about making [a movement about something else] into a safe space.
+But then… Many mainstream feminist organizations offer me nothing for my own liberation.
+Class struggle divorced from gender liberation is wrong-headed, but feminism divorced from class war is equally so.
+I can’t just go out, find feminists, and say, “me and other commies should build more solidarity w/ you” if their goals are still pretty status-quo.

 An overall goal, that includes stopping rape: